 Temescal Canyon Falls is definitely one of those waterfalls that’s close to civilization yet provides a bit of a sampler of the Nature found in the Santa Monica Mountains.

-Since this hike was so close to the urban sprawl (i.e. it was in Pacific Palisades, which was not very far from the Santa Monica Pier, and the busy Sunset Blvd cuts right across the entrance to the Temescal Gateway State Park), we shared the trail with lots of people each time we did it.
+Since this hike was so close to the urban sprawl, which was not very far from the Santa Monica Pier, and the busy Sunset Blvd cuts right across the entrance to the Temescal Gateway State Park, we shared the trail with lots of people each time we did it.

-Perhaps it was because on all three times, we happened to come on the weekend.
+Perhaps the high volume of foot traffic was also because we happened to come on the weekend.

 In any case, visitors ranged from toddlers and families to trail runners or more able-bodied collegiates (probably from relatively nearby UCLA or University of California, Los Angeles) as well as locals.